 According to a 1923 Federal Reserve report: “The Federal Reserve banks are the country’s supplementary reservoir of credit and currency, the source to which the member banks turn when the demands of the business community have outrun their own unaided resources.
 The Federal Reserve supplies the needed additions to credit in times of business expansion and takes up the slack in times of business recession.”

-This marked a fundamental shift in the central banking.
+This marked a fundamental shift in central banking.
 The Fed was no longer an emergency backstop, but an arbiter of credit creation and economic growth.
 The Fed lowered effective reserve requirements, which allowed banks to lend out more money for every dollar they held in reserve.

 Consumers began buying big-ticket items, such as automobiles, with borrowed money.
 Investors took on debt to speculate on the soaring stock market, using their stock as collateral.
 The stock market skyrocketed by 376% from 1921 to 1929.